Gordon Coates: Later political career

 After the defeat of the coalition government, Coates withdrew from public attention to a large extent.
-He experienced a period of financial difficulty resulting from the sudden loss of income, but his situation improved when a group of friends presented him with a large sum of money as thanks for his long service.
+He experienced a period of financial difficulty resulting from the sudden loss of income, but his situation improved when a group of friends presented him with a large sum of £550 as thanks for his long service.

 When United and Reform merged to establish the National Party in May 1936, Coates sat as a National MP.
 Some of his supporters urged him to seek the party's leadership, but others within the party believed that both Coates and Forbes remained too closely associated with the country's economic problems, and that the new party needed fresh faces.
 Forbes supported Charles Wilkinson for the leadership, but Coates and his supporters rejected this choice, going so far as to threaten a re-establishment of the Reform Party if it went through.
-Eventually, Adam Hamilton, a former Reform member, won the leadership ballot by one vote.
+Eventually Coates preferred choice Adam Hamilton, a former Reform member, won the leadership ballot by one vote.
+Coates was a loyal supporter of Hamilton, who retained him on the frontbench as finance spokesperson.
+In the house Coates was critical of Labour's finance minister Walter Nash, arguing the government's new regulations would restrict competition, inflate costs and slow economic growth.
+At the same time he did concede that on reflection that the coalition government's austerity had gone too far and caused unnecessary hardship.
+Coates deputised at times for Hamilton including in August 1940 when, while Hamilton was ill, Coates was acting Leader of the Opposition when war was imminent with Germany.
+He ceased all politicking by National and advocated for co-operation with the government for the sake of national defence.

 With the outbreak of World War II, the Labour government invited both Coates and Hamilton to join a special War Cabinet, which would be responsible for matters related to the war's prosecution.
-Their acceptance created a rift between them and their National colleagues — the party replaced Hamilton as leader over the issue, and relations between Coates and the new leader, Sidney Holland, deteriorated.
-Coates strongly believed partisanship misplaced during the war, and attempted to convince both Labour and National to work together.
+Their acceptance created a rift between them and their National colleagues – the party replaced Hamilton as leader over the issue, and relations between Coates and the new leader, Sidney Holland, deteriorated.
+Coates strongly believed partisanship was a misplaced approach during war, and attempted to convince both Labour and National to work together.
 He expressed pleasure when the two parties established a joint War Administration, with the War Cabinet serving as its executive body.
-The War Administration quickly collapsed, with National choosing to resign.
-Coates and Hamilton openly criticised this decision, and the day after their resignation became effective, they rejoined the War Cabinet on the invitation of the Prime Minister, Peter Fraser.
+The War Administration quickly collapsed, with the National members choosing to resign.
+Coates and Hamilton openly criticised this decision, and the day after their resignation became effective, they rejoined the War Cabinet on the invitation of the prime Minister, Peter Fraser.
 Coates thus became an Independent, and he decided that he would contest the next election as an independent National candidate, not as the National Party's officially-nominated candidate.
+In the face of British decline during the war, Coates encouraged Fraser to develop closer strategic relationships with the United States instead.